verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

     {"message":"Hello World!"}
     ```
-    If DNS has not been configured use this command.
+    If DNS has not been configured, then use this command.
     ```shell script
     $ curl -s -X GET "http://${ADDRESS}/greet" -H "Host: ${HOST}"
     ```